maxim-zhao/vgmtool/README.md

 VGMTool
 =======

 This is the source to VGMTool, my first ever C/C++ project!
 Thus, it is full of horrors.
+I am slowly modernising it and converting to mild C++.

-The project lives on at https://github.com/vgmtool/vgmtool, this is really just for historical purposes - notice the commit times.
+See https://www.smspower.org/Music/VGMs for VGM music and https://www.smspower.org/Music/HowToMakeVGMs for some information on how to use VGMTool.